LivingLegacyMedia/vowbound/chapter_11.md

-# Chapter 11: The Pact of Five Kings
+# Chapter 11: Stolen Power

 "Terms?"
 Draven's laugh echoed through the ruined aqueduct.
 "You're surrounded by my soldiers, your ally has already betrayed you, and you think you're in a position to negotiate terms?"